syntax-syndicate/plakar-backup-platform/README.md

 - **distributed backup**: synchronize your backup repository to implement simple (3,2,1 rule) or complex (push, pull, sync) strategies
 - **granular restore**: restore a complete snapshot or only one file
 - **cross-storage restore**: back up from S3 to restore on a file system
-- **production safe-guarding**: automatically increase or decrease backup speed to protect your production workloads
+- **production safe-guarding**: automatically increase or decrease backup speed to protect your production workloads (very limited on beta)
 - **lock free maintenance**: garbage collect without production interruptions (under testing, beta has a security lock)
 - **connectors**: back up any source (file systems, object stores, SaaS applications...) with granular restore (limited in beta)
-- **threat detection**: detect suspicious activity based on data entropy

 Simplicity and efficiency are plakar's main priorities.